joshuabowers/search_magic/README.markdown

 See how the searchables from Developer were automatically added to Game?
 Only those fields which are within Developer's search graph will be subsumed into Game.
 Notice how there is a field and an association within Document which are not being searched on?
 Those are not added to Game's searchables.

 Take another look at Game's searchables.
 Notice the way that fields coming from an association are handled?
-They are receive a prefix equivalent to the name of the association.
+They all receive a prefix equivalent to the name of the association.
 This allows SearchMagic to build rather complex search graphs without having to necessarily worry about weird aliasing issues.
 The values coming from these fields will be stored within each Game instance's **searchable_values** with this prefixed name, and **search_for** will likewise be expecting the use of the prefixed names.

 ```ruby
 game = Game.search_for("developer_name:bethesda title:skyrim").first